 ▲▲ York Castle Museum Far-ranging collection displaying everyday objects from Victorian times to the present.

-▲▲ National Railway Museum Train buff's nirvana, tracing the history of all manner of rail-bound transport.
+▲▲ National Railway Museum Train buff's paradise, tracing the history of all manner of rail-bound transport.

 ▲ Yorkshire Museum Archaeology and natural history museum with York's best Viking exhibit, plus Roman, Saxon, Norman, and Gothic artifacts.